benmvp/react-composite-events/README.md

 ## API Docs

-The React Composite Event HOCs are grouped by domain:
+The Composite Event HOCs are grouped by domain:

 - [**Base**](src/) - (advanced) the base HOC composer from which all other HOCs are built
 - [**General**](src/general/) - general HOCs that create composite events intended to be environment-agnostic